saeedahmed12/TestingGit/readme.md

 How to use with Atom:
 (see this video:https://www.youtube.com/watch?v=TzKi6ZZtIAo)
 (core packages 'github' and 'gitdiff')

 1. First put a 'git' in folder of interest:

--in command palette in Atom, type 'git clone'
+  a. in command palette in Atom, type 'git clone'

--enter the respository's url
+  b. enter the respository's url

--enter local folder path
+  c. enter local folder path

--folder on local drive where repo is cloned to must be empty to start -the first file that is in the repo should be created remotely and this is automatically pulled when the remote repo is cloned
+  d. folder on local drive where repo is cloned to must be empty to start

+  e. the first file that is in the repo should be created remotely and this is automatically pulled when the remote repo is cloned

--after that other files can be pushed
+  f. after that other files can be pushed

 2. 'Toggle Git Tab'